segmentio/segment-docs/src/protocols/transformations.md

 Depending on the transformation type you selected, relevant drop-down selectors and fields are presented to define how you want to transform the data.

+> info ""
-**Note: Multiple transformations cannot be created for the same source + type + event + destination combo.
-This restriction blocks circular transformations (for example, `order_updated` to `orderUpdated` to `order_updated`), minimizes unexpected transformations, and enables easy filtering across each dimension.**
+> Multiple transformations cannot be created for the same source + type + event + destination combo.
+This restriction blocks circular transformations (for example, `order_updated` to `orderUpdated` to `order_updated`), minimizes unexpected transformations, and enables easy filtering across each dimension.

 Regardless of the type of transformation selected, first select a source.
 Each Transformation can only apply to a single source.
 While this makes it more difficult to apply transformations broadly, it ensures you are only transforming data relevant to the selected source.

 After selecting the source, you will need to select a scope.
 Scope determines where the transformation will be applied.

+> warning ""
-**Note: Source-scoped Transformations only apply to cloud-mode, S3, and data warehouse destinations.**
+> Source-scoped Transformations only apply to cloud-mode, S3, and data warehouse destinations.

 ![](images/transformation_scope.png)